 This class has no prerequisites.

 HST.434 will not be offered this semester.
-It will be available during IAP.

 This class counts for a total of 4 credits.